-Under copyright law, we do not have an automatic right to reformat a work from one format to another unless permission has been granted or fair use applies.
+Under copyright law, faculty do not have an automatic right to reformat a work from one format to another unless permission has been granted or fair use applies.
 There may be circumstances where a film, television episode, or other media can be reformatted (DVD or streaming) in its entirety under the fair use doctrine.
 That determination has to be made on a case-by-case basis by weighing and balancing the four fair use factors.

 Fair Use in a Nutshell

 Fair use permits the limited use of copyrighted material without having to obtain a license or permission from the rights holder.
 Fair use is a flexible right that allows portions of any copyrighted work to be used.
 Fair use analysis is subjective, and users and copyright holders can disagree on whether a particular use is fair.

 There is no easy answer to the question of how much of a film or other work can be digitized and reformatted relying on fair use.
 Due to that uncertainty, each work has to be analyzed on a case-by-case basis looking closely at what is being used, how it is being used, and the potential risk in asserting fair use rights.
 In rare cases, reformatting an entire film could qualify as fair use; in the vast majority of cases, however, use of an entire film will not constitute fair use and could be challenged by the film’s owner or distributor.

 Using material in a non-commercial environment and for a nonprofit educational purpose, such as criticism and commentary, is generally favored under the fair use analysis.
 Courts will also look to whether the use is “transformative,” meaning that you did not just copy the original, but added new expression or meaning to it.
 Reformatting a documentary or feature film for educational purposes, such as commentary and criticism, will strengthen your fair use argument since that use differs from the original purpose of the film - entertainment.

 Films are generally creative works, which weakens the fair use argument.